 DIY Tips to Reduce Radon Levels

 Radon is colorless, tasteless and odorless; you'll never know it's there unless you test for it.
 Present in rocks and soil, the outdoor average radon level is 0.4 pCi/L. If radon gas is released from the rocks and dirt beneath your home, your indoor level can be significantly higher than 0.4 pCi/L. While there is no ‘safe' level of radon, the U.S. EPA has an action level of 4.0 pCi/L, meaning if your home tests at this level or higher, you should mitigate it quickly.
+Let's look at how to reduce radon levels.

 DIY TIPS TO REDUCE RADON LEVELS: HOW DOES IT GET INTO YOUR HOME?

+So, what causes radon and how do I get rid of it?
 Radon gas enters your home through a suction-like process.
 The air pressure inside your home is typically lower than the pressure in the soil below and surrounding your foundation.
 This pressure difference turns your house into a vacuum, sucking radon out of the ground and moving it upward into the living space through foundation cracks and gaps.
 The gas is then trapped inside your home, where it can build to dangerous levels.

 DIY TIPS TO REDUCE RADON LEVELS: HOW DOES TESTING WORK?

 Radon levels indoors vary from day to day and season to season, based on factors like how many windows and doors are open, and your HVAC system usage.
-Therefore, there are two types of tests—short-term and long-term.
+Therefore, there are two types of radon testing—short-term and long-term.
 For a quick snapshot of your radon levels, usually preferred in real estate transactions, a short-term test lasts from 3 to 90 days.
 Long-term tests give a broader picture of level fluctuations, lasting 91 days or longer.
 Long-term tests give you a better sense of what is happening in your home from day to day as well as season to season.

 Testing is done through a device placed in your lowest level of living, not the lowest level of the entire home.
 The goal is to find the radon level your family is actively breathing in.
 Results come back measured in picocuries per liter of air, pCi/L. While the EPA action level is 4.0 pCi/L, anything below 2.0 pCi/L is preferred.